chrisemunt/mg-dbx-napi/README.md

 * Network based access to databases (unless the experimental JavaScript based superserver is used).
 * Direct access to SQL (either via the API or via the network).
-* The Merge command under YottaDB (either via the API or via the network).

 If none of the above apply you do not need to install these routines - proceed to  [Connecting to the database](#connect).